codemod-com/website/cms/automations/ember-js-v5-object-new-constructor.md

 tags: automations
 date: 2023-12-05T17:23:11.303Z
 seo:
-  title: Ember.js V5 - Object New Constructor | Intuita Automations
+  title: Ember.js V5 - Object New Constructor | Codemod.com
-  og:title: Ember.js V5 - Object New Constructor | Intuita Automations
+  og:title: Ember.js V5 - Object New Constructor | Codemod.com
-  twitter:title: Ember.js V5 - Object New Constructor | Intuita Automations
+  twitter:title: Ember.js V5 - Object New Constructor | Codemod.com
   description: This codemod replaces all calls to `new EmberObject()` with
     `EmberObject.create()` and adds a `constructor` function to classes that extend from `EmberObject` so that the classes no longer extend from